Heart Healthy Treats; Help for Emergencies

 By Amy Morgan

 People may worry that their insurance won’t cover the cost of out-of-area emergency care.
-The prudent layperson clause states a patient has the right to obtain care if they believe their condition is life altering or threatening.
-Physicians Premier is an out-of-network provider for all health benefit plans.
-However, Federal law requires insurance companies to process your ER visit at the in-network level and guarantee coverage in a true emergency.
-The physician-owned and operated facility commits to work with the patient to make sure charges are charted and billed appropriately with the least amount of expense.
-They also offer a discounted self-pay rate and remain authorized for Medicare and Tri-Care.
+Patients have the right to obtain care if they believe their condition is life altering or threatening.
+Federal law requires insurance companies process an ER visit at the in-network level and guarantee coverage in a true emergency.

-When in doubt, call Physicians Premier at (830) 438-6911, 24 hours/7 days a week.
+When in doubt, call Physicians Premier.
 The highly trained medical staff will triage your problem over the phone and help you decide if you should come in.
 They also can contact your family doctor back home to coordinate care and convey treatment information.